 Overview

-The TMIR Program provides a rebate of the mixed beverage gross receipts taxes (MB and N licensees) or sales taxes remitted on beer and wine (BG and BW licensees) in the previous fiscal year.
+The TMIR Program provides a rebate of the mixed beverage gross receipts taxes (mixed beverage licensees) or state sales taxes (beer and wine licensees) remitted on beer and wine in the previous fiscal year.

 How Funds May Be Used